Children’s books are one of the most important things all families should have in their home.

 The best baby books for infants younger than 12 months are quick and easy to read.

 Books with a lot of pages won’t suit well for infants because they can’t understand stories yet.
-They probably won’t last long too, until making a fuss.
+They would probably get bored easily and might even throw a fuss.

 Infants are more responsive and interested in eye-catching illustrations that are brightly colored.
 Getting a brightly colored book will surely keep them occupied.